chapel-lang/chapel/doc/rst/platforms/cray.rst

       is not large enough.
 Increase the number of KVS entries by setting env variable PMI_MAX_KVS_ENTRIES to a higher value.

-   Having the Cray PMI modules loaded when the program is compiled and run will prevent this problem.
+   Having the Cray PMI modules loaded when the program is compiled will prevent this problem.
 We expect that eventually these modules will be loaded by default on EX systems, but so far this has not been the case.

 3) Compile your Chapel program.
 For example: